Plastic Bag Recycling: How To Recycle Soft Plastics!

 What other options are available for plastic bag recycling?

 Thankfully – in lieu of the problem as described above – there are a couple of options for plastic bag recycling available.
 A program called Redcycle lets you dispose of soft plastics in bins positioned in supermarkets such as Coles and Woolworths – the bins are usually positioned near the front doors of participating locations.
-The plastic is recycled into items such as park benches etc.
+The plastic is recycled into items such as park benches etc. See our blog on plastic bubble wrap.

 Plastic is becoming a bigger waste disposal issues every day.